petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 :::image type="content" source="media/vmapps/select-app.png" alt-text="Screenshot showing selecting a VM application to install on the VM.":::

 ### [CLI](#tab/cli2)
-Set a VM application to an existing VM using [az vm application set](/cli/azure/vm/application#az-vm-application-set) and replace the values of the parameters with your own.
+Set a VM application to an existing VM using ['az vm application set'](/cli/azure/vm/application#az-vm-application-set) and replace the values of the parameters with your own.

 ```azurecli-interactive
 az vm application set \